Eppu/vscode-zoom-control/README.md

 A simple Visual Studio Code extension that allows you to control the zoom level from the status bar.
 This extension provides a convenient way to adjust the window zoom level without diving into settings.

+This was mostly build because I'm picky and don't like the way VS Code handles zooming in and out by default.
+I adjust my zoom levels quite often so I needed something that allowed me more precise control over it.

 ## Features

 - Status bar item showing the current zoom level